LechenQian/pruning_2/README.md

     Epoch 3 Sparse Accuracy 97.43% / Best Sparse Accuracy: 97.43%
     Epoch 4 Sparse Accuracy 97.42% / Best Sparse Accuracy: 97.43%
     Epoch 5 Sparse Accuracy 97.39% / Best Sparse Accuracy: 97.43%
-sparse model has accuracy=97.76% and the model size now is 0.02 MiB, which is 36.88X smaller than the 0.87 MiB original already small CNN model.
+A sparse model has accuracy=97.76% and the model size now is 0.02 MiB, which is 36.88X smaller than the 0.87 MiB original already small CNN model.
 This shows that even a small model has a great redundency and a big room for pruning.

 ## Reference
 [1] Han, Song, et al. "Learning both weights and connections for efficient neural network."
 Advances in neural information processing systems 28 (2015).

 [2] Rauschecker, J. P. "Neuronal mechanisms of developmental plasticity in the cat's visual system."
 Human neurobiology 3.2 (1984): 109-114.